serialport/node-serialport/packages/serialport-util/README.md

 <a name="reporting-issues"></a>
 ## Reporting An Issue

-SerialPort Parsers does it's [issue tracking](https://github.com/node-serialport/parsers/issues) through github.
+SerialPort Utilities does it's [issue tracking](https://github.com/node-serialport/utilities/issues) through github.
 To report an issue first search the repo to make sure that it has not been reported before.
 If no one has reported the bug before, create a new issue and be sure to follow the template.

 <a name="requesting-features"></a>
 ## Requesting Features
-To request a new feature be added create a [github issue](https://github.com/node-serialport/parsers/issues/new) and include:
+To request a new feature be added create a [github issue](https://github.com/node-serialport/utilities/issues/new) and include:

 **What feature you'd like to see:**
 **Why this is important to you:** (this is here because it's interesting knowing what cool things people are working on and also could help community members make suggestions for work-arounds until the feature is built)

 <a name="pullrequests"></a>
 ## Submitting Pull Requests
-To contribute code to SerialPort Parsers, fork the project onto your github account and do your work in a branch.
+To contribute code to SerialPort Utilities, fork the project onto your github account and do your work in a branch.
 Before you submit the PR, make sure to rebase master into your branch so that you have the most recent changes and nothing breaks or conflicts.
 Lint and test your code using `npm run lint` and `npm run test`.

 You can use the generator `npm run generate` as a starting point for new streams.